-- Oregon residents: The plan has in-network dental providers available within your state. - Washington residents: The plan has a limited number of in-network dental providers available within your state.
+• Idaho and Oregon residents: The plan has in-network dental providers available within your state.

 In-network dental services

 You are covered in full for covered preventive services from an in-network dentist.
 To find in-network dentists, please visit our website at www.Medicare.PacificSource.com, or contact Customer Service (phone numbers are listed on the back cover of this booklet).